pragma-/Plang/README.md

 var | variable declaration
 fn | function definition
-return | return value from function
+return | return value from function true | a Boolean with a true value false | a Boolean with a false value nil | a Nil with a nil value

 #### Variables
     VariableDeclaration ::= "var" Identifier Initializer?